We Learn, We Respect, We Succeed!

 Our school has a respectful and supportive ethos.
 Our approaches in RE also support the children in learning and developing transferrable skills, such as collaborative and independent learning, speaking and listening skills, as well as empathy and the need to recognise the success and achievement of others.

 The key question learning outcomes are expressed in terms that allow pupils to meet the outcomes first in an emerging form, second by meeting the expectations, and then third by exceeding expectations.
 Regular assessments inform teaching in RE.
 This assessment is one way in which we ensure that we are able to maintain high standards in RE.

-RE makes an important contribution to a school’s duty to promote community cohesion.
-It provides a key context to develop young people’s understanding and appreciation of diversity, to promote shared values and to challenge racism and discrimination.
-Effective RE promotes community cohesion.
+RE plays an important role in preparing our pupils for adult life, employment and lifelong learning.
+Our pupils become successful learners, confident individuals and responsible citizens.
+RE makes an important contribution to our duty to promote community cohesion.
+It provides a key context to develop our pupil’s understanding and appreciation of diversity and to challenge racism and discrimination.

 RE offers our pupils the means by which to understand how other people choose to live and to understand why they choose to live in that way.
 Our pupils are able to make links between their own lives and those of others in their community and in the wider world.
 Through RE our pupils are developing an understanding of other people’s cultures and ways of life, which we hope they are then able to communicate to their families and wider community.